 We’re about to embark on a grand journey to explore the Grands Boulevards of Paris!
 We’ll cover a great distance in this extra long post but you’ll easily be able to pick and choose exactly what you want to focus on.
 This part of Paris contains some of the City of Light’s most recognizable landmarks, and due to its great size, feels vastly diverse as you move from west to east.
 In this Grands Boulevards itinerary for central Paris, I’ll cover the top things to do, the best places to eat & drink and the prime areas for shopping – including those Parisian food markets we all know and love.

-During three months of living in Paris, I got to explore a large chunk of the Grands Boulevards so although I didn’t eat in all the restaurants or visited every single museum, I do have a pretty good idea of what to recommend to you.
-It’s always a good idea to pick up the Rough Guide To Paris before coming to The City of Lights.
+I had the privilege of living in Paris for three months and got to explore a large chunk of the Grands Boulevards.
+Although I didn’t eat in all the restaurants or visit every single museum, I do have a pretty good idea of what to recommend to you.
+In any case, it’s a good idea to pick up a copy of the Rough Guide To Paris.

 The Grands Boulevards, as described in this itinerary, is an area in central Paris on the right bank of the Seine.
 This part of Paris is home to most of its historical landmarks and institutions.
 It was the area that was first developed when Paris began to expand beyond the tiny islands of La Cite and Saint Louis, thus containing much of the city’s history.